Getting Started With CI/CD for Data Science Pipelines

 • In the notebooks directory, open training_example.ipynb.
 We do not need to change anything in here, but note the first cell of the notebook.
 Papermill will be used to execute this notebook in the CI pipeline and this cell has been tagged as parameters to allow Papermill to change these values.
 There are 3 variables with preset values:

 • tree_method = 'auto': The default value for xgboost.
 The CI pipeline changes this value to gpu_hist when using a GPU runner in CI to take advantage certain performance enhancements.
-The assumption that is the model will train with CPU when run locally due to lack of a compatible local GPU.
+The assumption that is the model will train with CPU when run locally due to lack of a compatible local GPU, or when on a CPU runner

 • notebook_dir = 'notebooks': The directory of the training notebooks.
 This value is the same locally as it is the CI pipeline.

-• To see exactly how the CI pipeline changes these values, let’s view .gitlab-ci.yml.
+• To see exactly how the CI pipeline changes these the tree_method variable, let’s view .gitlab-ci.yml.
 Because we are using a component from the CI/CD catalog, we actually want to look at the Data Science ML Component Pipeline.
 In this file, search for train-commit-activated.
 This is the most important stage in the CI pipeline.
 A few things to note:

 • image: $CONTAINER_IMAGE:$IMAGE_TAG: The training job will use the container created in the build job (as defined in build-mr-image), using the Dockerfile and requirements.txt files in the repository.